thecdil/sediment/_tributaries/atmosphere.md

 ## Reemergence

-Alongside Glen Canyon's radium beds, silt glaciers, and methane volcanoes, an ecosystem that is both new and old is reemerging.
-As the lake retreats, plants have been quick to take root in the freshly-exposed soil.
-At first, these plants are mostly invasive--tumbleweed, cheatgrass, and camelthorn.
-But after a few years, native species return.
-One biologist declared the recently resurfaced X Canyon "the most intact native ecosystem I've ever seen!" [^33]
+{% include feature/image-gallery.html objectid="sediment127" caption=false%}

-As I read about Glen Canyon's history, or about the progression of climate change, it is easy to imagine a story of steady, unidirectional degradation, an unrelenting fall towards widespread ruin and destruction.
-But when I learned that Glen Canyon is once again blossoming with fremont cottonwood, coyote willow, Goodding's willow, paintbrush, hackberry, Western redbuds, singleleaf ash, maidenhair fern, and columbine, I felt, for the first time since I can remember, that there are other, more vibrant possibilities for the future.
-Perhaps the out-of-control superstorm that is climate change and human recklessness once in a while blows in an opportunity to do things differently, to do things better.
+ALONGSIDE GLEN CANYON’S radium beds and methane volcanoes, an ecosystem that is both new and old is emerging.
+As the reservoir retreats, plants have been quick to take root in the Canyon's freshly-exposed banks.
+The first plants to arrive are usually invasive—tumbleweed, cheatgrass, and camelthorn.
+But a few years after the water recedes, native species, too, return.
+Scientists have yet to fully explore Glen Canyon’s resurgence, but one biologist declared a recently resurfaced tributary canyon "the most intact native ecosystem I've ever seen.” [^33]

-Perhaps time and change do not always unfold along such straight lines: sometimes the landscapes of the past reemerge to share spaces with the landscapes of the future.
-Radium and silt glaciers nest alongside willows and cottonwoods.
-We must deal with both.
+As I read about Glen Canyon's history, and about the progression of climate change, it is easy to imagine a story of steady, unidirectional degradation, an unrelenting fall towards widespread ruin and destruction.
+But when I learned that Glen Canyon is once again blossoming with fremont cottonwood, coyote willow, paintbrush, hackberry, Western redbuds, singleleaf ash, maidenhair fern, and columbine, I felt, for the first time since I can remember, that perhaps there are other, more vibrant possibilities for the future.
+I cannot trace a story of uniform decline through a landscape in bloom.

-For example, if the territory lines between Navajo Nation and the United States were originally drawn around the edges of Lake Powell,
+In Glen Canyon, the out-of-control superstorm that is climate change and human recklessness has paradoxically caused time to stutter, and reel back on itself.
+The seemingly unstoppable, forward-hurtling train of anthropogenic domination and inundation has—for a moment, at least—burnt itself to a stop.
+As the reservoir disappears, a landscape is emerging that insists, in every flowering columbine, in every shifting silt bed, that even amidst ruination, there still remain opportunities for rearrangement and regrowth.

-Perhaps time does not always unfold quite so linearly: sometimes,
+This is a landscape that is neither lost, nor wholly restored: this is a new kind of landscape altogether, often rife with incongruities and surprises.
+Willows and cottonwoods are flourishing among radium beds and silt glaciers.
+And on some of these radium beds, communities of cryptobiotic microorganisms are already at work rebuilding desert crust, which scientists say could help prevent radioactive dust from blowing up into the air. [^34] This strikes me as a wondrous serendipity—that billions of organisms from diverse clades of life—bacteria, algae, fungi, lichens—are amassing to provide a protective shield over a problem that neither environmentalists nor land managers have managed to solve.

-On some of these silt beds, cryptobiotic microorganisms are already at work rebuilding desert crust.
+Perhaps this whorl of time—in which (some) humans imagine that humans alone can dictate the world’s unfolding—has reached its end.
+As we all are confronted with new kinds of landscapes, riddled with the relics of past mistakes yet still teeming with life and possibility, I suggest that we encounter such landscapes with a sense of wonder.
+Not the kind of wonder that drives acquisition, possession, and eventually loss, but wonder of a different kind: a wonder that means, as philosopher Isabelle Stengers puts it, “both to be surprised and entertain questions.” [^35]

-living soils.
-The crusts hold soils in place during windstorms and hold moisture by up to 14% (Podmore 140).
-Dust landing on snowfields can decrease runoff by as much as 5%.
-(Podmore 140).
-Could help the toxic dust from blowing.
-(Podmore 141).
+{% include feature/image-gallery.html objectid="sediment120" caption=false%}

 {% include feature/new-section.html %}